kevinkovalchik/TPP-container-definitions/README.md

 # TPP-container-definitions

-**Note that these still aren't quite working.
-The binaries aren't yet ending up where I want them.**

 Some (hopefully) useful definition files for builing the Trans Proteomic Pipeline inside a container.
 So far I am only working with Singularity, but the files should be easily adapted to Docker.

 ## Why?